 The Cast Was Larger Than A Small Town

 A thousand contestants entered, but only one could win.
 That’s right, Beast Games turned reality TV into the Hunger Games—minus the dystopian dictatorship (probably).
-Contestants dropped like flies, but not before setting some truly wild records along the way.
+The contestants were eliminated quickly, but not before they achieved some truly remarkable records.

 World Records Smashed: